dharmeshkakadia/hive-faq/README.md

 ### How do I decide which joins are converted to mapjoins?
 set hive.auto.convert.join.noconditionaltask.size to value of the largest join you want to convert to mapjoin.
 For example, set hive.auto.convert.join.noconditionaltask.size=10000000 will convert all joins to mapjoins where hive "estimates" the sum of smallest n-1 tables in n-join is less then 1MB.

+### How do I decide the right container size for my workload?
+Magic !